Article By: Brett Schacht ‡ Edited By: Leanne Ridgeway

 This was always a big part of the appeal of thrash for me.
 The leaders of the genre had a knack for throwing out riff after riff, a never-ending cycle of ideas that they weren’t precious or stingy about, knowing that the next section was only another chance to up the ante even further, confident in the knowledge that they could write more mind-bending rhythm parts at the drop of a hat.

 Another hallmark of the genre was the use of extended musical intros, the bands only getting around to the lyrics when they were damn good and ready.
 It’s almost two minutes of galloping riffs, slip-sliding octaves, and speed-picked melodies in “Sarcastic Existence” before Max barks his first words.
-The intense “Slaves of Pain” starts quick, then doubles up on the notes to make us feel like we’re going to down under the unending stream of notes that are showered down upon us.
+The intense “Slaves of Pain” starts quickly, then doubles up on the notes to make us feel like we’re going to down under the unending stream of notes that are showered down upon us.
 Kisser unleashes another dissonant leap into the unknown, scrambling our brains with his aggressiveness and blatant disregard for traditional solo structures.

 Max Cavalera – Vocals, Rhythm Guitar